hashicorp/terraform-provider-azurerm/website/docs/r/purview_account.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Purview Account.
 The only possible value is `SystemAssigned`.

+* `identity_ids` - (Optional) A list of User Assigned Managed Identity IDs to be assigned to this Purview Account.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: